vvandriichuk/pydantic-faker/README.md

 The generated data for each instance is collected into a Python dictionary.
 If multiple instances (--count > 1) are requested, a list of these dictionaries is created.
 Finally, this list is serialized to JSON and either printed to stdout or written to the specified output file.

-Note: Version 0.1.0 does not yet incorporate the Faker library for more diverse/realistic data, nor does it consider constraints or examples defined in Pydantic Field objects.
-These features are planned for upcoming releases.
+Note: The current version includes Faker integration for common field names, but does not yet respect constraints defined in Pydantic Field objects.
+This feature is planned for the complete v0.2.0 release.

 ## Contributing